shailendrakharwar13/weather-application/README.md

+Live Demo to application- https://shailendrakharwar13.github.io/weather-application/

-#This is weather appliction app,that provides the weather condition of all place saround the globe.The project is made using css,javscript and html.
+A functional weather application that can provide the live weather condition of the current place including (temperature, moisture  etc) this project is made using html, css and vanilla javascript.
+Darksky api is used for getting the required wheather details.